iSorp/macro-executor/README.md

 ### 🟨 Important
-The O-numbers and N-numbers of the active program are mapped to the source code.
+The O-numbers and N-numbers are mapped to the source code.
 Therefore, each program must use unique N-numbers within the program.

 To differentiate source files across paths, the debug adapter reads the linker file content (P-CODE_NUMBER and FILE).
 If no linker file is found, the mapping will not work.